 How to find internships in Wisconsin relevant to a business degree?

-Obtaining an online business degree in Wisconsin can significantly enhance career mobility and advancement opportunities.
-According to the Wisconsin Department of Workforce Development, the state's business sector continues to grow steadily, with a projected 5% job growth in management occupations from 2022 to 2032.
-An online business degree equips graduates with critical skills in leadership, finance, and marketing, which are highly valued by employers across industries such as manufacturing, finance, and healthcare.
+An online business degree in Wisconsin can significantly enhance career mobility and advancement opportunities.
+According to data from the Wisconsin Department of Workforce Development, business-related occupations are among the state's fastest-growing sectors, with a projected 5% employment growth by 2030.
+Completing a business degree online offers flexible access to education, allowing professionals to gain skills in management, finance, and marketing without interrupting their careers.

 How does studying for a business degree in Wisconsin prepare for interdisciplinary roles?